 - Preheat the oven to 300°F. Lightly grease a couple of baking sheets or line them with parchment.

-- In a food processor, using the mixing blade, grind the oats into a rough flour.
+- Using the mixing blade, grind the oats into rough-textured flour in a food processor.
 Add the pumpkin, eggs, applesauce, and salt.
 Process until the mixture resembles a thick, somewhat coarse cookie dough.

-- Add whole-wheat flour or oat flour to an empty bowl.
-Coat tablespoon-sized scoops of dough with flour then roll each piece between your hands to make a round ball.
-Put the floured dough ball onto a prepared baking sheet, then flatten it with the bottom of glass (see notes).
+- Add flour to an empty bowl.
+Coat tablespoon-sized scoops of dough with flour, then roll each piece between your hands to make a round ball.
+Put the floured dough ball onto a prepared baking sheet, then flatten it with the bottom of a glass (see notes).

-- Repeat until tray is filled with treats.
+- Repeat until the tray is filled with treats.
 Bake for about 50-60 minutes.
-The treats are finished when they're lightly browned,
+The treats are finished when they're lightly browned.
+(See notes about tips on doneness.)

 - Remove from the oven and cool right on the pans.
 Store in an air-tight container.